 I have always been fascinated with creativity and the creative process: where ideas come from and the sense of connection I feel when I create.
 I grew up in a creative and sciency home and the three big passions that shaped my life were nature, art and physics.

 Art.
-Any form of making and self expression amazed me: drawing, crafts, baking, dance.
+Any form of making and self-expression amazed me: drawing, crafts, baking, and dance.
 When I was a teenager I would set up complex still-life compositions and sit for hours immersed: observing tiny details and drawing them patiently with a favourite 2B pencil.
 One composition included a Waterford crystal vase sitting on a mirror: I spent weeks absorbing the intricate detail of the light on the glass and the reflections in the mirror.
-I was a stressed out, shy teenager and these quiet timeless spaces of meditative immersion brought me to a place of centred, peace and calm that helped me deal with the turbulence I felt.
+I was a stressed-out, shy teenager and these quiet timeless spaces of meditative immersion brought me to a place of centred, peace and calm that helped me deal with the turbulence I felt.

-After graduation, office-life however, was a different kind of challenge.
-At first it was all about learning how to run projects, learning to weave ideas, designs, regulations, budgetary restrictions within multifaceted design teams and working long, long hours to meet deadlines.
+After graduation, office life, however, was a different kind of challenge.
+At first, it was all about learning how to run projects, learning to weave ideas, designs, regulations, and budgetary restrictions within multifaceted design teams and working long, long hours to meet deadlines.

 I worked really hard, gained knowledge and began to see and offer alternatives to standard designs and material specifications: changes that would benefit the environmental design of buildings.
-In the main these ideas were met with resistance and skepticism.
+In the main, these ideas were met with resistance and scepticism.